-In early application development stages, use these tools to debug your application just like a regular website.
-You are not required to install them on
+In early application development stages, you use these tools to debug your application just like a regular website.
+You are not required to install them on a mobile device.

 - About

 - Debugging on a desktop browser

 - Debugging with IBM Worklight debugger

 - Testing the adapter procedures

 - Debugging with Weinre

 - Debugging with iOS Remote Web Inspector

 - Debugging with WireShark

 - Debugging with Mobile Browser Simulator